GuildOfWeavers/distaff/docs/programs.md

 ### Loops
 Ability to execute unbounded loops requires additional structures.
 Specifically, we need a `loop stack` to holds images of loop bodies for currently active loops.
 Loop stack takes up between 0 and 8 registers to support nested loops up to 8 levels deep.

-Loop execution proceeds as follows:
+Loop execution works as follows:

 First, we check if the top of the stack is `1` or `0`.
 If it is `0`, we don't need to enter the loop, and instead we execute the following sequence of operations (padding with `NOOP`s is skipped for brevity):
 ```